Keystone logo

 To get your BA degree in Spain, you must earn 240 ECTS credits during your studies.

-Master’s programs last 1 to 2 years in Spain.
-After graduation, you will gain the professional title of Master.
+Master's programs last 1 to 2 years in Spain.
+After graduation, you'll gain the professional title of Master.

-A master’s degree usually lets you focus on theoretical knowledge as well as the application and development of skills that will help you become a specialist in your field of study.
+A Master's degree usually lets you focus on theoretical knowledge and applying and developing skills that will help you become a specialist in your field of study.
 Master's degrees in Spain tend to require a lot of research and individual work.
 Where better to develop your research and creativity skills than in Spain?

-After getting your Master’s degree you are free to push forward and enter a doctoral program (third-cycle studies).
-To pursue your doctorate studies, you will often be required to provide proof of both your first and second cycle studies.
+After getting your Master's degree, you can enter a doctoral program (third-cycle studies).
+To pursue your doctorate studies, you'll often be required to provide proof of both your first and second-cycle studies.

-Otherwise known as doctoral-level programs or PhDs, this degree normally lasts 3 to 5 years and it is accessible after graduating from a Master’s degree program.
-To get this degree you must submit and successfully defend a doctoral dissertation before a thesis committee and pass a doctoral examination.
+Otherwise known as doctoral-level programs or PhDs, this degree typically lasts 3 to 5 years and is accessible after graduating from a Master's degree program.
+To get this degree, you must submit and successfully defend a doctoral dissertation before a thesis committee and pass a doctoral examination.
 In Spain, only official courses offer access to a PhD program.

 What about business studies?
-An MBA in Spain will provide you with all the in-demand skills of the contemporary business world and offer you unique career opportunities, as the Spanish economy is the 5th largest in Europe and among the top countries in exports and imports globally.
+An MBA in Spain will provide you with all the in-demand skills of the contemporary business world and offer you unique career opportunities.
+The Spanish economy is the fifth largest in Europe and among the top countries in exports and imports globally.

-It is important to note that most courses at Spanish universities are held in Spanish and some can be taught in a regional language such as Catalan.
-That being said, in order to follow the course, most universities will require you to be able to understand, read and write Spanish at an advanced level.
-But no need to panic, you could take this chance to learn or brush up on your Spanish skills.
-Most of the language courses are offered by universities and as such, they can vary in length.
+It's important to note that most courses at Spanish universities are in Spanish, and some can be taught in a regional language such as Catalan.
+Most universities will require you to be able to understand, read, and write Spanish at an advanced level.
+But there is no need to panic; you could take this chance to learn or improve your Spanish skills.
+Most of the language and preparatory courses are offered by universities, so they can vary in length.

-It would be good to mention that most of these courses require a fee, which varies from course to course.
-Since these classes prepare you for understanding your study material and the people around you, it’s money well spent!
+Most of these preparatory courses require a fee, which varies from course to course.
+Since these classes prepare you to understand your study material and the people around you, it's money well spent!

-And while there are some courses held in English, there are still only a few of them.
-However if you’re curious if a university offers a course in English, it’s always best to send them an email and ask, that way you’ll always have first-hand information.
+There are some courses held in English, but only a few are offered.
+However, if you're curious if a university offers an English course, it's always best to email them and ask.
+That way, you'll always have first-hand information.

-A few universities such as the Marabella Academy offer courses in English as well as pathway courses designed to prepare you for studying in Spain.
+A few universities, such as the Marbella Academy, offer English courses and pathway courses designed to prepare you for studying in Spain.

-The academic calendar in Spanish universities is usually split in two semesters.
-The format tends to be similar throughout the country: you begin lectures in October and end in June.
-Examinations are held at the end of the first semester, in February, and at the end of the second semester, in June.
+The academic calendar in Spanish universities is usually split into two semesters.
+The format tends to be similar throughout the country: you begin lectures in September and end in June.
+Examinations are held at the end of the first semester, usually in January, and at the end of the second semester, in May or June.
+Some universities offer an extra exam session in June or July for students who did not pass their initial exams.

 This should give you that extra boost of motivation.
 Because when you're done with your exam season, you have the whole summer to bask in the sun!